 The Purpose of a Personal Statement also known as Statement of Purpose (SOP) is your introduction to the interview panel or selection committee.
-There are various kinds of personal statement but the purpose of the personal statement is always to introduce you to the panel.
-The personal statement is a very important document for your application and in fact, it can be called as the heart of your application submission.
+There are various kinds of personal statement letter but the purpose of the document is always to introduce you to the panel.
+This document plays a very important part in your application and in fact, it can be called “the heart” of your application submission.

 Generally, when applying for a scholarship, degree course, job or for a project; the crucial elements in the application form for the selection committee would be the applicant’s academic scores, recommendation letters, and statement of purpose (SOP).
 However, all else being the same between applicants, the personal statement would in all probability be the make-or-break factor in an applicant being awarded the scholarship/degree.
-This is essentially why an applicant should ensure that he/she drafts a well-written, carefully organized, personal statement that would help him/her stand out from among the other applicants.
-Preparation and planning are the key factors in creating an exceptional personal statement.
+This is essentially why an applicant should ensure that he/she drafts a well-written, carefully organized, letter that shows a statement that would help him/her stand out from among the other applicants.
+Preparation and planning are the key factors in creating an exceptional letter.

 Personal Statement importance for application or interview

 - The personal statement is a vital component of an application to a degree course/scholarship.